nikko9196/aws-architecture/Part I/Part I.5.md

 ### Transactional Processing
 **AWS Architecture Reference:** https://aws.amazon.com/blogs/apn/change-data-capture-from-on-premises-sql-server-to-amazon-redshift-target/

-**An usecase of a hypothetical retailer with a customer loyalty program to demonstrate how Change Data Capture is used:**
+**A usecase of a hypothetical retailer with a customer loyalty program to demonstrate how Change Data Capture is used:**

 ![Change Data Capture - Customer Loyalty Programme](<Diagrams_and_Images/Change Data Capture - Customer Loyalty Programme.jpeg>)